dikasvieln/am-daily-journal/content/_index.md

   title: Intro
   section_id: intro
   component: intro.html
-  content: Hello, Welcome to my new daily journal.
+  content: Hello, Welcome to my new journal.
 Feel free to read.
+My lifestyle photography
+    and day to day daily life.
   actions:
   - label: Learn More
     url: "/about"